-This 2019 study follows a previous 2010 ILO study on public attitudes, applying the same methodology, and finds that positive attitudes toward migrant workers have declined since 2010.
+This 2019 study follows an earlier ILO study on public attitudes, applying the same methodology, and finds that positive attitudes toward migrant workers have declined since 2010.
 The study also confirms that people who know and engage with migrant workers on a personal level are more likely to be supportive of migrants and have a positive attitude towards them.
 Polarization in views has increased, and people with limited or no interaction with migrant workers are less supportive than before.
-Alarmingly, in Malaysia as in other migration destination countries, positive attitudes of Malaysian respondents who employ domestic workers in their homes also decreased, despite the frequent interaction that such employers have with migrant workers.
+Alarmingly, in Thailand as in other migration destination countries, Thai respondents who employ domestic workers in their homes have also displayed a decrease in positive attitudes, despite the frequent interaction that Thai employers have with migrant domestic workers.

-However, the study finds that positive public support exists for policy initiatives aimed at supporting women migrant workers, especially related to ending violence against women and improved working conditions for domestic workers.
-This tends to show that focused attention towards a particular group of migrant workers and specific issues concerning those workers can help generate more public support.
+However, the study finds that positive public support exists for policy initiatives aimed at supporting women migrant workers, especially in relation to ending violence against women and improved working conditions for domestic workers.
+This tends to show that focused attention toward a particular group of migrant workers and toward specific issues concerning these migrant workers can help generate more public support.

-The findings suggest that programmes and policies must further encourage interaction and community engagement with migrants, and must discourage exclusion, isolation and discrimination.
+The findings suggest that programmes and policies must further encourage interaction and community engagement with migrant communities, and must discourage exclusion, isolation, and discrimination.